 Chasing the Dragon – The Naha Haarii

-The annual Naha Haarii Festival is held every year during Golden Week.
-This year the festival will be held from May 3-5 from 10:00 ~ 21:00 every day at the Naha New Port.
+The Naha Haarii Festival will happen during Golden Week from May 3-5 from 10:00 ~ 20:00 (~21:00 5th) every day at the Naha New Port.
 Tens of thousands of people from all over the world attend this three-day festival complete with live music entertainment, comedy, a children’s sumo contest, food, carnival games, and of course, Orion Beer!
-And to top it off, every festival evening ends with a massive fireworks display.
+And to top it off, evening the last day with a massive fireworks display.

 The biggest difference between the Naha Haarii and other dragon boat races within the prefecture is the size of the boat.
 Elsewhere, haarii boats consists of a crew of about 11 people, while the boats in Naha can support crews up to 40 or more.

 During each heat, three boats compete against each other.
 They race four 100-meter legs for a total distance of 400 meters.
 Teams come from all over the island.
 There is even a female division competition.
 On the first day, teams representing companies and other occupational groups go head to head against one another.
 This includes teams from the U.S. military and the Japanese Self Defense Force.
 Some 200,000 visitors come and watch this fun-filled three-day event.
 All are welcome and public transportation is highly encouraged for those wanting to attend as parking is very limited.
 Come check out the fun at the Naha New Port, as the ‘dragons’ once again come back to life to kick off the summer festivities.